cihlab/cihlab.github.io/course/chiplet25.md

 Time: Monday Night 18:30 - 21:05 (Begin on March 26, 2023)

 ## Announcement
+1. The final project assignment will be annouced on Apr.
+21.
+1. We will **NOT** have class on Apr.
+27.
+1. Homework assignment 2 is released.
+It will be due on 05/02/2025.
 1. In this semaster, we will have two class skipped due to holidays: May 5th (劳动节节), and June 2nd （端午节）.
-2. Homework assignment 1 is released.
+1. Homework assignment 1 is released.
 It will be due on 03/30/2025.

 ## Course Calendar